Practice chanter: Parts

 The practice chanter consists of a top section with mouthpiece, a lower portion with finger holes, and a reed.

 The top section consists of the mouthpiece (the uppermost portion) and the reed cover (the thicker portion).
 The player blows into the mouthpiece.
 It can be made of nylon, wood, or plastic.
 The reed cover channels the air over the reed causing it to vibrate and produce the sound.
 The ring at the base of the reed cover is a ferrule, and is purely decorative.
 It can be made out of ivory, imitation ivory, plastic, nylon, or a metal such as silver.

 The reed can be made of cane or plastic.
 The two blades of the double reed vibrate against one another when air passes over them, and the sound is channeled down into and through the bottom section of the chanter.

-The bottom section of the chanter is the portion which produces the melody which results from the covering and uncovering of small holes drilled into the core of the chanter at precisely determined intervals.
+The bottom section of the chanter is the portion that produces the melody which results from the covering and uncovering of small holes drilled into the core of the chanter at precisely determined intervals.
 The top of this section is the stock into which the reed is inserted.
-The stock is tightly fitted into the top section of the practice chanter, and is usually wrapped with hemp, plumbers tape, etc. to ensure an airtight seal.
+The stock is tightly fitted into the top section of the practice chanter, and is usually wrapped with hemp, plumber tape, etc. to ensure an airtight seal.
 The base of the bottom section may contain another ring called the sole.
 On a wooden chanter the sole keeps the wood from splitting.
 With the advent of plastic chanters, "sole-less" designers are more common.